arcadiapage/arcadiapage.github.io/_posts/2024-03-24-enneagram-type-3-how-to-be-yourself.md

 But when you are alone, that’s when you are truly you.
 This is the time to see what your own authentic energy and personality feels like.

 As a sx/sp 3w4, alone time is my jam, but those with a two wing or social type are probably freaking out right now.
-I think the thing that Enneagram Type 3s dislike the most about being alone is that the personality mask is off, and they have no clue of what’s under there.
+I think the thing that Enneagram 3s dislike the most about being alone is that the personality mask is off, and they have no clue of what’s under there.
 Some fear that they may not have a personality at all—that there’s only a blank space where a true identity should be.

 If you are a Type 3, do not let this sensation of no identity scare you.
 It’s telling you the story that you are not enough to figure out who you are.
 But the truth is that you are enough to figure out what fits you.